justyn-clark/ReactZoo/README.md

 3. **Run the project**. `yarn serve`
 This will run the automated build process, start up a webserver, and open the application in your default browser.
 When doing development with this kit, this command will continue watching all your files

-*ReduxDevTools are installed you can view Store, State and Actions in your browser on Production
+*ReduxDevTools are installed so you can view the Redux Store, State and Actions in your browser on LIVE on Production

 ## Form Features